Generic Name: conjugated estrogens and medroxyprogesterone (KON joo GAY ted ES troe jenz and me DOX ee proe JES ter one)

-Many drugs can interact with Premphase.
+Many drugs can affect Premphase.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Not all possible interactions are listed here.
 Tell your doctor about all your current medicines and any medicine you start or stop using.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.